 If you already know which pair will be best for you, it may make sense to forgo insurance coverage in order to get exactly what you want.
 Bypassing insurance could save you the time and headache of submitting claims.
 Weigh your options to find what will work for you, not your insurer.

-How to Pay for Hearing Aids When You’re Not Covered:
+How to Pay for Hearing Aids When Insurance Doesn’t Cover You:

 With the relatively high cost of hearing aids, it is no wonder paying for the devices is a top concern.
 If your insurance company will not pay fully or even partially, look into the possibility of changing up the payment structure.
 Many hearing aid companies offer deals that could work for you.